«« MINDFUL BEAUTY FOR THE PEOPLE »»

 «« MINDFUL OF OUR PLANET »»

-Around 23,000 tonnes of toothbrushes end up in US landfill every year.
-Toothbrushes!!
+120 billion units of packaging are produced every year by the global cosmetic industry.
 Now think for a moment about each of the bottles, jars and tubs of the cosmetics that you regularly consume.
 Are they compostable or recyclable?
-Or maybe they’ll end up in a landfill like the 23,000 tonnes of toothbrushes.
+Or maybe they’ll end up in a landfill like the 120 billion units of packaging.

 Many natural and organic cosmetics companies have mindfully created packaging that is recyclable, sustainable, and ethically sourced.
-And by hiring a an organic makeup artist, you can feel confident that they’ve done the environmentally responsible research for you.
+By hiring a an organic makeup artist, you can feel confident that they’ve done the environmentally responsible research for you and are helping to make a positive impact whenever possible.

 «« MINDFUL OF OUR FUR BABIES »»